TheAgaveFairy/AoC25Mojo/README.md

 ## Progress and Results

-Times are without file reading - I'll edit that later.
+Times are *without* initial file reading - we're starting with the input file fresh for each part.
+Part two is fully independent from part one - this is just a choice I made.

 | Day | Part 1 | Time (μs) | Part 2 | Time (μs) |
 |-----|--------|-----------|--------|-----------|